Lake Sevan: Fish

-Sevan trout (Salmo ischchan) is an endemic species of the lake, but it is endangered as some competitors were introduced into the lake, including common whitefish (Coregonus lavaretus) from Lake Ladoga, goldfish (Carrasius auratus), and crayfish (Astacus leptodactylus).
-If the Sevan trout is likely to become extinct in its "home" lake, it seems that it will survive in Issyk-Kul Lake (Kyrgyzstan), where it was introduced in the 1970s.
+Sevan trout (Salmo ischchan) is an endemic species of salmonid to the lake.
+It is endangered as some competitors were introduced into the lake, including common whitefish (Coregonus lavaretus) from Lake Ladoga, goldfish (Carrasius auratus), and crayfish (Astacus leptodactylus); if the Sevan trout is likely to become extinct in its "home" lake, it seems that it will survive in Issyk-Kul Lake (Kyrgyzstan), where it was introduced in the 1970s.

 Due to anthropogenic impact, changes have occurred in all the biological components of the lake, including bacteria, benthos, and of course fish.
-Thus, the benthic mass increased tenfold in 1940, due to oligochaetes and chrinomices.
+Thus, the benthic mass increased tenfold in 1940, due to oligochaetes and chironomids.
 Today, the former prevail and multiply the oxygen-rich residue at the bottom of the lake.

-The bojak and winter bakhtak species of the Sevan-endemic trout have already disappeared.
+The bojak and winter bakhtak varieties of the Sevan trout have already disappeared.
 The summer bakhtak occurs rarely; the gegharkuni is still capable of reproducing naturally.
 In 1980s, the quantity of Sevan koghak significantly decreased.
 Numerous reasons for this have been identified: